2023 State Guide to Scattering Ashes - Michigan Edition

 Many people decide to scatter only a portion of a loved one or pet’s ashes and either hold on to the remaining ashes in an urn in the home or do another memorial with the remaining ash.
 With the increased rate of cremation, there are many new and unique memorials available.
-This includes planting a tree urn with the cremated ashes of a loved one (or pet) in The Living Urn, including a portion of the ashes in a piece of jewelry, and infusing the ashes into an artistic glass piece, among others.
+This includes planting a tree urn with the cremated ashes of a loved one (or pet) in The Living Urn, placing the ashes in a Living Urn Indoors with a bonsai tree or houseplant, including a portion of the ashes in a piece of cremation jewelry, and infusing the ashes into an artistic glass piece, among others.

 If you're interested in learning more about cremation and the cost breakdown of what products or services can be included, click here.